-Today’s guest post by Jarrett Arthur is written with the intent to help parents teach kids about self-dense.
-Jarret Arthur is a self-defense expert and creator of M.A.M.A. ‹a program that stands for Mothers Against Malicious Acts.
+Today I have some great tips from Jarrett Arthur with the intent to help parents teach kids about self-dense.
+Jarret Arthur is a self-defense expert and creator of M.A.M.A., a program that stands for Mothers Against Malicious Acts.
 As an expert in teaching mothers how to effectively protect their kids during the threat of a violent encounter, Jarrett also addresses how to teach children about self-defense.
+I finish up with a techniques of basic self defense for kids to learn.
+You may also wish to enroll them in self defense classes for kids.

-Why Do Kids Need To Learn About Self-Defense and When?
+Why Do Kids Need To Learn Self-Defense and When?

 I’m not a gambler but I would easily bet an exorbitant amount of money that you can’t find one single parent in this country who has not, at the very least once, worried about their child being harmed by an act of violence either at the hands of an adult or another child.
 It’s both in your nature as a parent to be fearful of your child being targeted, and a consequence of our increasingly unstable environment.